 CSSRL.4, CSSRL.5 and CSSRL.6 (for GRADES 9-10).his robust introduction to Elizabethan drama brings the Globe Theater to vibrant life.
 Students feel the pulsating energy and excitement of English Renaissance theater and learn the demands of Shakespeare’s stage.
 Students learn, for example, that characters needed to represent and argue multiple points of view to engage all classes in the audience, and that playwrights had to rely on language cues to establish time, place, and even temperature – “The day is hot, the Capels are broad…” or “It was the lark, the herald of the morn….Night’s candles are burnt out.”
 This chapter is aligned with Common Core Standards

-Visual Metaphor in Renaissance Art
+Lessons in Visual Metaphor – Renaissance Art

 The Renaissance – Romeo and Juliet Pre-Reading Activities

-n this straight forward, easy-to-read and lively introduction to the period, students examine the birth of the Renaissance in 15th-century Italy and link Renaissance humanism to Shakespeare’s plays in general and to Romeo and Juliet in particular and to works of visual art.
+n this straight forward, easy-to-read and lively introduction to the period, students examine the birth of the Renaissance in 15th-century Italy and link Renaissance humanism to Shakespeare’s plays in general and Romeo and Juliet in particular and to works of visual art.

 Mercutio’s Fashion Statements and Romeo’s Outfits: FASHION – THE MIRROR OF HISTORY

 CCSS.ELA-LITERACY.RL.1 and CORE SCIENCE and TECHNICAL STANDARDS CCSS.ELA-LITERACY.RST.1 and RST.2, RST.6, RST.7 and RST.8his lesson examines Leonardo’s use of analogy in making discoveries about flight, for example, “he compared flying to swimming, believing birds use their wings and tail to take advantage of the air in the same way a swimmer uses her arms and legs to stay afloat in water.
 He wrote: ‘Swimming upon water teaches men how birds [swim] upon the air.’
 Leonardo also compared birds to boats.
 The bird’s tail, he noted, acts like a rudder, helping it to steer.
 Its wings behave like oars, enabling the bird to drive itself forward.
 These analogies made many things clear, though they also led to an unfortunate error…” [Also see “Physics of the Crossbow,” The Lion in Winter and the Middle Ages, NEXUS.
 This physics and history lesson satisfies

-Galileo – Eye on the Moon
+Galileo Observation/Analogy Lesson – Eye on the Moon

 The Spots that Changed Our View of the World.